CumulusNetworks/docs/content/cumulus-linux-43/Installation-Management/Upgrading-Cumulus-Linux.md

     ```

     If you see errors for expired GPG keys that prevent you from upgrading packages, follow the steps in [Upgrading Expired GPG Keys]({{<ref "/knowledge-base/Installing-and-Upgrading/Upgrading/Update-Expired-GPG-Keys" >}}).

-   You might be prompted to reboot the switch but this is not required until step 9.

 5. Confirm that the distribution in `/etc/apt/sources.list` has changed from `CumulusLinux-4-latest` to `CumulusLinux-4-latest-BCM`: